 Another important feature is how to pull up the source code of a function on the stack while inside of the debugger.
 One way to do it is to press the v key with the cursor on the frame you want to view the source of.
 An alternative option is to use M-p (the alt key and the p key at the same time) and M-n to move up and down the stack frame.
 When using these commands instead of the normal C-p and C-n for movement, Slime will automatically pull up the source code as you are moving through the stack.
 Here is what it would look like if you were to pass a malformed regular expression to cl-ppcre (so that an error will be signaled and you will enter the debugger), and then scroll through the stack trace using M-n:

 And now for the most common of all IDE commands, jumping to source.
 I was recently talking with someone and he mentioned that the only feature he uses an IDE for is to easily find definitions in source code.
-In Emacs with Slime, it is possible to jump to the source of pretty much anything by hitting M-. (that is the control key followed by a period).
+In Emacs with Slime, it is possible to jump to the source of pretty much anything by hitting M-. (that is the alt key followed by a period).
 This command works on functions, variables, classes, and more!
 When you jump to the source of a generic (virtual) function, you are given a list of all of the different methods that implement that function.
 For example if you weret to jump to the source of create-matcher-aux (the function that does most of the work in cl-ppcre), here is what you would see:

 To jump back to wherever you were previously, use M-,.

 And that is everything you should need to know about debugging Common Lisp.

 - A keyword argument is an optional named argument.
 To use a keyword argument you pass in the the name of the argument, followed by the value.
 By using keyword arguments, a function can accept multiple optional arguments of which any subset can be used.

 - C-c is pressed because that is the binding Slime uses.
 C-w is pressed for “who”, which is binding for all of the cross referencing commands.